 Clitoral Orgasm: Everything You Need To Know About It

 When it comes to orgasms, there is always something new to learn, especially with certain types such as a clitoral orgasm, right?
-After all, every woman has the right to learn how to self pleasure.
-Enjoying that clitoral stimulation with vaginal penetration on your own is something that will help you understand what you love in sex, what are your erogenous zones, or simply put – what drives you crazy in bed.
+After all, every woman has the right to learn how to enjoy herself.
+Enjoying that clitoral stimulation with vaginal penetration on your own is something that will help you understand what you love in sex, what your erogenous zones are, or, simply put – what drives you crazy in bed.

 When talking about orgasms, we have to mention our masturbation mentor and explorer of sexual pleasure, Betty Dodson.
 She is an artist, author, and PhD sexologist who has been guiding women and educating them on women’s sexual pleasure and health for more than four decades.
 Here is everything you can learn from Betty’s school of orgasms.

 We will usually just say the word ‘orgasm’ when talking about women, however, you will need to be more specific from now on.
-The way these orgasms feel usually depends on a person, yet learning about them will help you understand what you can expect and how to make it better for yourself.
+The way these orgasms feel usually depends on a person, yet learning about them will help you understand what to expect.

 Before diving into explanations of what orgasms are and what types of them exist, let’s talk about the clitoris first.
-It is a small organ that has many nerve endings that peek out from the vulva’s top, and it extends down the inside of the labia.
+It is a small button that has many nerve endings peeking out from the vulva’s top, and it extends down the inside of the labia.

 To stimulate it efficiently, you will need to gently rub it with your fingers, palms of your hand, or tongue in a back, forth, or circular motion.
 For those who want to pleasure themselves and are doing it for the first time, you will need to use a lot of lubricant on your vagina.
 Once you have done that, start doing clitoral stimulation and discover what you like.
 Also, if something starts making you feel uncomfortable, stop immediately.